 - Drug Education - Again, this is taught annually.
 In year 3, we explore the fact that all medicines are drugs but not drugs are medicines; in year 4, we explore peer pressure; in year 5, the focus is on drug education; in year 6, there is a topic which looks at the harmful effects of smoking;

-- Health - In year 5, there is a superhero project which allows the opportunity to explore our physical health.
-In year 3, the food project allows the children to learn about food groups.
+- Health - In year 5, there is a superhero project, which allows the opportunity to explore our physical health;

-- Wellbeing - Our annual wellbeing review provides us with the opportunity to review our wellbeing policy and to revisit our school definition of and approaches to supporting with bullying.
-Through the projects, the children explore bullying as a theme, often using literature to support them, e.g. 'How to be cook in Junior school', which is shared in year 3.
-Recently, as a school, we have begun to develop a Thrive approach, which also helps to support the wellbeing of our young people;
+- Wellbeing - Our annual wellbeing review provides us with the opportunity to review our wellbeing policy, and to revisit our school definition of and approaches to supporting with bullying.
+Through the projects, the children explore bullying as a theme, often using literature to support them.
+As a school, we have begun to develop a Thrive approach, which also helps to support the wellbeing of our young people;

 Other aspects of PSHE would also be implemented through our projects, e.g. e-safety; water, fire and road safety.

 How is PSHE implemented?
 PSHE lessons are generally not discrete, but themes are incorporated through our project plans.
 As an example, through topic links, children are able to explore the relationships which there might be between friends and can begin to discuss the difficulties that can at times arise.
-Through the year 3 topic, “What’s your toy’s story?” the children explore the relationship between two of the main characters: Woody and Buzz and gain a better understanding of what it means to sustain a positive friendship.
-For progression, this theme develops as the children move into year 6, where they look at the relationships between the two rival families - the Montagues and Capulets, as part of their project: "To love or not to love?"
+Through the year 3 topic, “What’s your toy’s story?” the children explore the relationship between two of the main characters: Woody and Buzz, and gain a better understanding of what it means to sustain a positive friendship.
+For progression, this theme develops as the children move into year 6, where they look at the relationships between two rival gangs, in the project 'The Glarings...', where the children explore the importance of belonging, linked to the book 'Varjak Paw'.

 How do we engage and involve our children?
 Pupil responsibility is a key element of our school.
 Children from year 3 to year 6 are provided with regular opportunities to take on responsibilities for different aspects of the running of the school.
 Pupil participation is highly valued and an integral part of Manor Field.
 You can find out more about this by visiting the pupil section of our website where you can read about some of the jobs undertaken by pupils.

-Circle time Weekly circle times in each class allow the children the opportunity to both express their opinions and also to explore issues within the ‘safe’ setting of their classrooms.
-Themes for circle times might range from friendships, to e-safety and are chosen either by the class teacher or at times as a result of discussion with the children.
-Whilst the circle times in the younger classes are predominantly lead by the class teacher, in year 6, when children have been practised the various skills needed to be successful in leading a circle time and often take responsibility for organising the sessions themselves.
+Circle time Weekly circle times in each class allow the children the opportunity to both express their opinions, and also to explore issues within the ‘safe’ setting of their classrooms.
+Themes for circle times might range from friendships to e-safety and are chosen either by the class teacher or, at times, as a result of discussion with the children.
+Whilst the circle times in the younger classes are predominantly lead by the class teacher, in year 6, when children have been practised the various skills needed to be successful in leading a circle time, they often take responsibility for organising the sessions themselves.